thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Continuous Delivery in the embedded software world.
 That resulted in an email conversation on the topic that lasted for several months.
 That was an enlightening experience.

 I reused my presentation for several other conferences in 2016.
-Far more economical.
+That is far more economical.

 The high of that year was